Braves look to regroup after being swept by Brewers

 “It was a combination of both [the Braves struggling and the Brewers playing well],” Braves manager Brian Snitker said.
 “We weren’t very good.
 That might be an understatement today.”

-Atlanta could be 8 1/2 games back in the NL East standings if the Phillies beat the Diamondbacks on Thursday night.
+Atlanta is 8 1/2 games back in the NL East standings after the Phillies beat the Diamondbacks on Thursday night.

 This browser does not support the video element.